DiatomSetta/NOAA-PMEL-OME-Bioinformatics-Metabarcoding-Protocol-BeBOP/NOAA-PMEL-OME-Bioinformatics-Metabarcoding-Protocol-ssu16sv4v5_parada-BEBOP.md

 After filtering, which can be more or less stringent depending on needs, the analytic dataset is ready for submission to [ODE](https://www.oceandnaexplorer.org/) or for analysis for a manuscript.
 The final dataset and filtering choices will be supplied with the manuscript-specific GitHub code repository.

+### Data and metadata submission strategy

+The OME datamanagement plan includes submission of all data to three distinct repositories:

+1) Raw reads are submitted to NCBI's sequence read archive (SRA)
+2) Unfiltered ASV tables and taxonomy assignments are submitted to [ODE](https://www.oceandnaexplorer.org/) and manuscript-specific code repository.
+3) Filtered-Trusted ASV tables and taxonomy assignments are submitted to [ODE](https://www.oceandnaexplorer.org/) and [OBIS](https://obis.org/).
+4) Filtered-Analysic ASV tables and taxonomy assignments are submitte to [ODE](https://www.oceandnaexplorer.org/) and manuscript-specific code repository.
+5) Sample metadata are submitted with raw read records to NCBI's SRA, to ODE and OBIS through FAIR eDNA terms mapped to Darwin core controlled vocabulary, through the manuscript-specific code repository, and through an archive with NCEI.

 ### Marker-specific recommendations – ssu16sv4v5_parada / Universal-16S-V4V5-Parada

+TBD

 # PERSONNEL REQUIRED